Why does my business need general counsel?

 Get Legal Counsel on an As-Needed Basis

 Attorney Brett Trembly was one of the first litigation attorneys in South Florida to advocate for having access to a lawyer on an as-needed basis rather than in-house.
+Elias Correa, Partner & Chief Legal Officer at Trembly Law, leads the General Counsel program at Trembly Law.
+Fueled by their passion for strengthening the economy, the team at Trembly Law works hard to protect business owners.
 Regardless of our relationship with you, we always view ourselves as legal members of your business.
 We will support you with assessing your risks and ensuring you have contracts that protect you.
 Contact our firm to schedule your consultation with one of our highly experienced business law attorneys.